KumarSatyajeet/travel-blog/content/about.md

 ### Hello, I’m **Satyajeet**

-By proffesion, I am a software engineer and a travel enthusiast by passion who loves to explore new places and capture the moments with my lens.
+By profession, I'm a software engineer and a travel enthusiast by passion who loves to explore new places and capture the moments with my lens.